 The US Army became the largest operator of the Otter (designated U-1A Otter) when delivery numbers reached 184 aircraft.
 Additional military users included Australia and India, operating in its primary role as a rugged 'bush' plane which it still continues to this day.
 A more unusual application is as a Skydiving platform where it proved popular due to its stability even at low airspeeds.

-117 were listed on the Canadian Civil register in 2017, these numbers representing some 40% the fleet still registered and an amazing 65 years after the type’s first flight (although not all of these aircraft are likely to be active).
+117 were still listed on the Canadian Civil register in 2017, these numbers representing some 40% the fleet still registered and an amazing 65-years after the type’s first flight (although not all of these aircraft are likely to be active).

 |Powerplant||One 600hp Pratt & Whitney R-1340 Twin Wasp radial piston engine|

 |Span||58 ft 0 in|

 |Maximum Weight||7,981 lb|